khakhalin/notes/00_to_read_neuro.md

 Context-modular memory networks support high-capacity, flexible, and robust associative memories.
 (2020).
 William F Podlaski,  Everton J Agnes,  Tim P Vogels https://www.biorxiv.org/content/10.1101/2020.01.08.898528v1 About Hopfield limit.
 It seems they use an architecture in which large groups neurons or synapses can be modulated (via gating, inhibition) in a context-dependent manner.
 Show an increase in memory capacity; changes in active components (states), robustness to noise, memory search (??), memory stability.
 Gating of memories.
 Substrate for continuous learning?
-Related to the problem of catastrophic forgetting, including [this paper](https://www.pnas.org/content/115/44/E10467.short).
+Related to the problem of [[catastrophic_forgetting]], including [this paper](https://www.pnas.org/content/115/44/E10467.short).
 There's also a [tweetprint](https://twitter.com/TPVogels/status/1215572496570896384).

 # Bottom-up validation